Dear Friends and Colleagues,

 In general, people can’t be rushed to accept a painful truth unless they’re ready.
 Regardless of how much credible evidence is presented, if someone is in denial due to psychological or spiritual obstacles, no amount of proof will convince them otherwise, especially if the evidence threatens long-held beliefs that are fundamental to their identity.

-In fact, it’s a sign of strength when someone is able to admit they were fooled, or is willing to own a big mistake.
+In fact, it’s a sign of strength when someone is able to admit he was fooled, or can own a big mistake.
 Employees admire when their boss can take responsibility for an error.
 Children whose parents are willing to show fallibility are able to model how to be human themselves.
 Saying, “I was wrong.
-I’m sorry.” is liberating for both parties and a sign of psychological maturity.
+I’m sorry” is liberating for both parties and a sign of psychological maturity.

-At the end of the day, each of us has a unique path to navigate that can’t be dictated or rushed by another.
+At the end of the day, each of us has a unique path to navigate that can’t be charted by another.
+We don’t know what emotional or spiritual battles others are facing which may prevent their discernment.

-My own journey during this surreal period is reflected in various art and writing projects, as well as new professional associations.
+My own journey during this surreal period is reflected in various art and writing projects, as well as new professional activities.
 This updated website includes some of those endeavors.